Code4Genome/Cell-cell-communication/README.md

 **Cells communicate through direct contact or at a distance using ligand–receptor interactions.**
 So cellular communication encompasses two essential processes: cell signal conduction for generation and intercellular transmission of signals, and cell signal transduction for reception and procession of signals.
-Several R packages (Cellchat, NicheNET, LIANA, IcellNET, etc.,) and python resources (CellphoneDB, LIANA, etc.,)are available for analyzing and visualizing cell-cell communication (CCC) from bulk and single-cell transcriptomics data.
+Several R packages (Cellchat, NicheNET, LIANA, ICELLNet, etc.,) and python resources (CellphoneDB, LIANA, etc.,)are available for analyzing and visualizing cell-cell communication (CCC) from bulk and single-cell transcriptomics data.
 These packages help identify potential ligand-receptor interactions, pathways involved, and communication networks.

 ![grafik](https://github.com/user-attachments/assets/f9e5cb39-91ff-442b-8d1e-06d7f3cfdc2c)